Tips for retired first-time pet owners

 It is always best for first-time pet owners to be fully prepared and that starts with the initial research you need to do.

-Rachel Spencer, a freelance journalist who founded The Paw Post site, agrees that researching the breeds of pet, especially if you are looking to buy a dog, should be top of your list.
+Rachel Spencer, a freelance journalist who founded The Paw Post site, agrees that researching the best dog breeds for first-time pet owners should be at the top of your list.

 “The first tip would be to think about your lifestyle and research the breeds that would fit in best.